joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Introduce the use of a GUID for the aggregateId
+  - In this case probably is the `Bank.Client` that have to generate the GUID based on the `name` (to guarantee the uniqueness of `name`)?
 - Update the `Account` view on `TransferOperationCompleted`
 - Add the `CompleteTransferOperation` command handler
 - Create and example of how a money transfer between two bank accounts could be